uidotdev/react-course-curriculum/README.md

 <img src="http://www.reactjsprogram.com/images/reactfundamentals-step4.png" width="400">

 ## Step 5: Wire up the Weather Button
-In this step we're going to wite up the button to our weather API, though we'll just log the result from now.
+In this step we're going to write up the button to our weather API, though we'll just log the result from now.

  * Wire up your button (mine says "Get Weather") to log whatever is in the input field when the button is clicked.
  * With the API key we're using, you don't need an API key, but you're going to get rate limited pretty quick.
 It's free and probably worth it.
 For more info [click here](http://openweathermap.org/appid).
  * We're going to be querying the weather API for two types of data.
-A specific city's current weather, and the 5 day forcast for a specific city.
+A specific city's current weather, and the 5 day forecast for a specific city.
  * Those two endpoints are,
       Current Weather: http://api.openweathermap.org/data/2.5/weather?q=CITY-NAME&type=accurate&APPID=YOUR-API-KEY
       5 Day Forecast: http://api.openweathermap.org/data/2.5/forecast/daily?q=CITY-NAME&type=accurate&APPID=YOUR-API-KEY&cnt=5